aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 }
 ```

 Next, create a policy that only allows reading of objects for the sensor8 bucket.
 Prepare a JSON file with the following contents.
-The file name here is `sensor8-read-only.json`.
+The file name is `sensor8-read-only.json`.

 ```
 {